reinterpretcat/vrp/docs/src/examples/interop/javascript.md

     cd vrp-cli
     wasm-pack build --target web

 It should generate `wasm` build + some javascript files for you.
+If you want to have a smaller binary, you can try to build without default features: `csv-format`, `hre-format`, `scientific-format`.

 To test it, use the following index.html file:

 ```html
 <html>